This error indicates a problem with your Google Maps API key configuration. The most common causes are listed below.

-Cause 1: No Google Maps API Key Provided
+Cause 1: No Google Maps API key provided

 Omnium Maps requires you to provide your own Google Maps API key for map rendering.
 Without a valid API key entered in the app settings, maps cannot load.

-Cause 2: Required APIs Not Enabled
+Cause 2: Required APIs not enabled

 Even if you have an API key, you need to enable three specific APIs in your Google Cloud project: Maps JavaScript API, Geocoding API, and Places API (including the "New" version).